-PHOTO 10203130 Intro Digital Photography 2 Credits/Units
+PHOTO 10203130 Intro Digital Photography

-Provides an introduction to the photographic process through the use of digital cameras to produce images for presentations, the World Wide Web, and electronic publication.
-Covers basic principles of effective composition, light, exposure and control of motion and focus.
+An Introduction to the common elements of the photography and videography process.
+The basic principles of effective composition, lighting, exposure and control of motion and focus are covered.
 Basics of portraiture and product photography is studied in a studio environment.
-Participants provides their own digital camera.
+Specific requirements to video content creation are addressed.
+Participants provide their own video-enabled DSLR camera.
+Please contact your program director prior to any camera purchase.

-PHOTO 10203134 Electronic Imaging 3 Credits/Units
+PHOTO 10203134 Electronic Imaging